BS/MD Programs: 2024 List & How to Get In

 Students complete undergrad coursework, often in the sciences.
 These years should provide a strong foundation in sciences and include prerequisites for a college of medicine.
 Extracurricular activities, volunteer work, and internships should reflect a commitment to healthcare.

-Their conditional acceptance is contingent on maintaining specified academic standards during the remainder of their studies.
+The student’s conditional acceptance into medical school is contingent on maintaining specified academic standards during the remainder of their studies, typically including a high undergraduate GPA and sometimes a minimum MCAT score.

-Depending on the program, some BS/MD students will be required to take the MCAT at some point during their undergraduate career.
+Depending on the program, some BS/MD students are not required to take the MCAT during their undergraduate career.

 Medical School (Years 3-6, 4-7, or 5-8, Depending on the Program)